We’re sharing 5 Steps to Creating an Easy Fall Mantel today!

-Today, I want to share with you fall mantel ideas.
-Decorating the mantel for fall is one of the easiest ways to add a festive and seasonal feel to your home.
+Decorating the mantel for Fall is a really simple way to add a festive and seasonal feel to your home.

-I know so many people dread decorating the mantel because they’re overwhelmed with the process but you guys, you can totally do this!
-I hear these things a lot:
+I know so many people dread decorating it because they’re overwhelmed with the process though.

-- ”I have too much stuff up there and it looks cluttered now”
+- ”I have too much stuff on the mantel and it looks cluttered now.”

 Does any of this sound like something you can relate to?